 Place the tray on a sheet of baking paper so you can recover the leftover cocoa.
 Start sprinkling cocoa on top of the cake using a small and fine colander.
 If you want it covered entirely, blow some coca on the sides.
 Start decorating the cake with toppings on your choice.
 We used little chips of shaped white chocolate and some crushed peanuts.

 Your cocoa biscuits Bavarian cake is ready to be served.
 ENJOY !

 The Original Bavarian Cake Recipe

-The difference between the recipe from the tutorial and the original recipe, is the quantity of the ingredients and some of the ingredients as well.
-We personally like this recipe a lot more.
+The difference between the cocoa biscuits recipe and the original recipe, is the quantity of some of the ingredients.
+I like the cocoa biscuits recipe a lot more.
 The original recipe has 500ml of milk, 20g of gelatine, and we replaced the white chocolate with regular milk chocolate.
-The fruits are also included into the original recipe.
+Fruits are also included into the original recipe.